 Aspen’s original sanitation district, The Aspen Sanitation District (ASD), was formed in 1955.
 In 1957 property below Puppy Smith St. was purchased for the construction of a wastewater treatment facility.
 A trickling filter treatment system was built that included an anaerobic digester which produced methane that was captured and used as fuel for part of the treatment process.
-This plant was expanded several times until the early 70’s when it could no longer consistently meet ever tightening discharge limitations.
+This plant was expanded several times until the early 70’s when it could no longer consistently meet ever tightening water quality standards.
 It had also become an odorous neighbor as development rapidly grew closer to the treatment facility property.

 The Metro facility has been expanded and upgraded several times since it was built in 1969.
 It was built with reserve capacity to handle the flows projected from the development occurring at the time.